Building a successful ASMR channel is not an overnight effort. It takes skill and a good understanding of audio recording to achieve the best results.

 It was pouring rain outside.
-I was banging the metal tip of my umbrella down to the metal floor of the wagon following the drum kick of the music I was listening unconsciously.
+I was banging the metal tip of my umbrella down to the metal floor of the wagon following the drum kick of the music I was listening to unconsciously.

-In front of me, a girl was sitting and she started to smile.
+In front of me, a girl was sitting, and she started to smile.
 Next thing I knew, she had fallen asleep.
-Fifteen minutes later it was my stop so I stopped my tapping on the floor and walked to the exit gently waking her in case it was her stop too.
+Fifteen minutes later it was my stop, so I stopped my tapping on the floor and walked to the exit gently waking her in case it was her stop too.
 She stopped me and said she could never sleep in anything that moves but the repetitive sound I was making helped her relax completely.

 Don’t worry, I’m not going to tell you a Kevin-Costner-movie kind of story, she is not my wife today or anything like that.

 The story is just to show you real-life ASMR in action.
-The repetitive tapping of my umbrella released some gratification hormones in the girl and she fell asleep almost instantly.
+The repetitive tapping of my umbrella released some gratification hormones in the girl, and she fell asleep almost instantly.